yash-sharma1/docs-site/docs/api-reference/cli.md

 - [list](../list.md)
 - [keys](../keys.md)

-## Use CLI for Different Blockchain
+## Use CLI for Different Blockchains

 `bnbcli` will save data about validatorset changes at home of `bnbcli`.
 Once you want to use `bnbcli` for different blockchains, for example, you want to change from testnet to mainnet, the data will be stale.
 In order to swtich between blockchains, you need clean data folder `rm -rf ~/.bnbcli/.bnblite/`  or create a new home folder for bnbcli with `--home` flag.
 If you forget to specify different home folder path, then you will not be able to make queries with `bnbcli`.